dk307/HSPI_UbiquitiMPower/README.md

 * Windows 10

 Devices:
-mPower-Pro (8-port) (Ver 2.1.11)
+* mPower-Pro (8-port) (Ver 2.1.11)

-Since it is same software it should work with other 2 devices.
+Since it is same software it should work with other 2 mPower devices.

 Installation
 -----------